-As of March 31, 2017 the Company believes it has no significant risk associated with non-performance of the financial institutions which are the counterparties to its derivative contracts.
-Additionally, based on the rates in effect as of March 31, 2017, if a counterparty were to default, the Company would receive a net interest benefit.
+As of June 30, 2017 the Company believes it has no significant risk associated with non-performance of the financial institutions which are the counterparties to its derivative contracts.

 Note 6.
 Commitments and Contingencies

 The Company is a party to certain legal actions arising in the normal course of business.
 Management does not expect there to be adverse consequences from these actions that would be material to the Company's consolidated financial statements.